- Terms for bookingH

 We must have your consent to use your data for the following purposes:

-- To process any medical, or disability or health and wellbeing information we hold on you (if disclosed)
+- To process any medical, disability, general health or wellbeing information we hold on you (if disclosed)

 - When you volunteer with uS (as a Student Content Creator, Vlogger or Influencer)